pouchdb-community/pouchdb-authentication/README.md

 And best of all, CouchDB does it with good ol'-fashioned HTTP.
 Just open up the network tab and watch the JSON fly back and forth.

 To get started, just install CouchDB, throw in [a little SSL](ssl), and you've got everything you need for your site's authentication.

+### Project status

+This plugin works, but it is no longer maintained.
+In the future you will be able to look to [Janus](https://github.com/pouchdb/janus) for all your PouchDB authentication needs.

+Also, this plugin only works with vanilla CouchDB.
+The point is to give you a lightweight authentication API that doesn't require anything fancy &ndash; no additional server daemons, no third-party providers, just straight-up Pouch and Couch.

 Setup
 ---------